apache/cordova-plugin-device/README.md

 - Gets the [product name](https://developer.android.com/reference/android/os/Build.html#PRODUCT) instead of the [model name](https://developer.android.com/reference/android/os/Build.html#MODEL), which is often the production code name.
 For example, the Nexus One returns `Passion`, and Motorola Droid returns `voles`.

+### iOS Quirks

+The model value is based on the identifier that Apple supplies.

+If you need the exact device name, e.g. iPhone 13 Pro Max, a mapper needs to be created to convert the known identifiers to the associated device name.

+Example: The identifier `iPhone14,3` is associated to the device `iPhone 13 Pro Max`.

+For the full list of all identifiers to device names, see [here](https://www.theiphonewiki.com/wiki/Models)

 ## device.platform

 Get the device's operating system name.